someone1/zfsbackup-go/README.md

 	$ ./zfsbackup send --encryptTo user@domain.com --signFrom user@domain.com --publicKeyRingPath pubring.gpg.asc --secretKeyRingPath secring.gpg.asc --increment Tank/Dataset gs://backup-bucket-target,s3://another-backup-target

-Use the `--fullIfOlderThan` option to auto select the most recent snapshot on the target volume to do an incremental snapshot of the most recent snapshot found in the target destination:
+Use the `--fullIfOlderThan` option to auto select the most recent snapshot on the target volume to do an incremental snapshot of the most recent snapshot found in the target destination, unless the last full backup is older than the provided duration, in which case do a full backup:

 	$ ./zfsbackup send --encryptTo user@domain.com --signFrom user@domain.com --publicKeyRingPath pubring.gpg.asc --secretKeyRingPath secring.gpg.asc --fullIfOlderThan 720h Tank/Dataset gs://backup-bucket-target,s3://another-backup-target